Stability Analysis for Electromagnetic Waveguides. Part 1: Acoustic and Homogeneous Electromagnetic Waveguides: Introduction

 In the context of studying TMI and other nonlinear effects in fibers, numerical simulations play an important role.
 Typically, a model needs to account for two fields in the fiber amplifier: 1)~the \emph{signal laser}, a highly coherent light source that is seeded into the fiber core; and 2)~the \emph{pump field}, which provides the energy for amplification of the signal and is typically injected into the fiber cladding.
 A variety of different models are employed in fiber amplifier simulations (e.g., \cite{saitoh2001bpm, ward2013bpm, naderi2013tmi, goswami2021fiber} and references therein).
 These models are usually derived from the time-harmonic Maxwell equations, and by making additional modeling assumptions they become easier to discretize and compute than a vectorial Maxwell problem.

-\paragraph*{Vectorial Maxwell fiber amplifier model.} This work is part of a continued effort to build reliable, high-fidelity FE models for investigating TMI in optical amplifiers \cite{Nagaraj_Grosek_Petrides_Demkowicz_MoraPaz_19, Henneking_Demkowicz_21, Henneking_Grosek_Demkowicz_21, Henneking_phd, Henneking_Grosek_Demkowicz_22}.
+\paragraph*{Vectorial Maxwell fiber amplifier model} This work is part of a continued effort to build reliable, high-fidelity FE models for investigating TMI in optical amplifiers \cite{Nagaraj_Grosek_Petrides_Demkowicz_MoraPaz_19, Henneking_Demkowicz_21, Henneking_Grosek_Demkowicz_21, Henneking_phd, Henneking_Grosek_Demkowicz_22}.
 The model consists of a system of two nonlinear time-harmonic Maxwell equations (one for the signal field and one for the pump field) coupled with each other and with the transient heat equation to account for thermal effects \cite{Nagaraj_Grosek_Petrides_Demkowicz_MoraPaz_19, Henneking_Grosek_Demkowicz_21}.
-Modeling of a 1--10~m long fiber segment involves the solution with $\mc{O}$(1--10~M) wavelengths.
+Modeling of a 1--10~m long fiber segment involves the solution with $\mc{O}(10^6)$ to $\mc{O}(10^7)$ wavelengths.
 Solving such a problem with a direct FE discretization is infeasible, even on state-of-the-art supercomputers.
-Hence, our initial efforts focused on so-called \emph{equivalent short fiber models}, which artificially scale physical parameters of the model, involving first $\mc{O}$(100) wavelengths (using OpenMP parallelization) \cite{Nagaraj_Grosek_Petrides_Demkowicz_MoraPaz_19, Henneking_Grosek_Demkowicz_21}, and then, more realistic models of (a tiny segment of) the actual fiber with up to $\mc{O}$(10,000) wavelengths \cite{Henneking_Demkowicz_21, Henneking_phd, Henneking_Grosek_Demkowicz_22} (using MPI+OpenMP parallelization and up to 512 manycore compute nodes).
+Hence, our initial efforts focused on so-called \emph{equivalent short fiber models}, which artificially scale physical parameters of the model, involving first $\mc{O}$(100) wavelengths (using OpenMP parallelization) \cite{Nagaraj_Grosek_Petrides_Demkowicz_MoraPaz_19, Henneking_Grosek_Demkowicz_21}, and then, more realistic models of (a tiny segment of) the actual fiber with up to $\mc{O}$(10,000) wavelengths \cite{Henneking_Demkowicz_21, Henneking_phd, Henneking_Grosek_Demkowicz_22} using MPI+OpenMP parallelization and up to 512 manycore compute nodes.\footnote{These fiber models have been implemented in the $hp$3D finite element library \cite{Henneking_24_hp3d} and were tested on the \emph{Frontera} supercomputer at the Texas Advanced Computing Center (TACC).
+Each compute node on TACC's \emph{Frontera} system is equipped with two Intel Cascade Lake processors and a total of 56 cores.}

 Because the laser light in a meter-long optical fiber has millions of wavelengths, it is extremely difficult to resolve the wavelength scale of the propagating light for the full length.
 For this reason, even simplified models typically resolve a longer length scale.
 In the context of TMI studies, it is common to resolve only the length scale of the \emph{mode beat} between the fundamental mode and higher-order modes since the mode instabilities occur at that scale.
-In a typical weakly-guiding, large-mode-area fiber amplifier, the mode beat length is on order of $\mc{O}$(1,000) wavelengths.
+In a typical weakly-guiding, large-mode-area fiber amplifier, the mode beat length is on the order of $\mc{O}$(1,000) wavelengths.

 This brought forth the idea of the \emph{full envelope approximation}, the solution to an alternative formulation of our vectorial Maxwell model in which the field is less oscillatory in the (longitudinal) $z$-direction.
 Consider the linear time-harmonic Maxwell equations in a non-magnetic and dielectric medium, in the absence of free charges: